HES-XPLAIN/hes-xplain.github.io/docs/team.md

 Multi-Layer Perceptrons (MLPs) was presented in [^8].
 Subsequently, a comprehensive comparison of rule extraction techniques was proposed for 25 classification problems [^9].
 The compared models were ensembles of DIMLPs, ensembles of decision trees and Support Vector Machines (SVMs).
-Finally, in [^10] the rule extraction problem was tackled from a simple convolutional architecture with respect to textual data and melanoma images [^11].
-Many of about 100 papers he has authored or co-authored are available on ResearchGate [^12].
+Later, in [^10] the rule extraction problem was tackled from a simple convolutional architecture with respect to textual data and melanoma images [^11].
+Finally, in [^12], he introduced in collaboration with [Jean-Marc Boutay](#jean-marc-boutay) and [Damian Boquete Costa](#damian-boquete-costa), a newly developed algorithm called Fidex, as a significant advancement in rule extraction.
+Fidex is notably faster and capable of deriving rules from data trained by various models, including Convolutional Neural Networks (CNNs).
+Many of about 100 papers he has authored or co-authored are available on ResearchGate [^13].

 [^6]:
     Bologna, Guido et Pellegrini, Christian, « Three medical examples in neural network rule extraction »,